YOUR RATING

 First day

 Welcome to Stockholm, the green capital of Scandinavia!
 Arrival at the hotel and check-in.
-In the evening, we will meet for an introductory chat with our Italian guide, who lives here and will help us discover the city in the most authentic and engaging way.
-Over the next few days, we will walk through the medieval streets of Gamla Stan, the historic heart of the city, and the more modern and alternative neighborhoods such as Södermalm and Norrmalm.
-We will venture into the greeneryof the island of Djurgården, discovering its most natural and cultural side with a visit to the Vasa Museum.
-We will sail across Lake Mälaren to the Drottningholm Palace and admire Stockholm's art-filled subway.
+In the evening, we’ll meet for an introductory chat with our Italian guide, who lives here and will help us discover the city in the most authentic and engaging way.
+Over the next few days, we’ll stroll through the medieval streets of Gamla Stan, the historic heart of the city, and through the more modern and alternative neighborhoods like Södermalm and Norrmalm.
+We’ll venture into the greenery ofDjurgården Island, discovering its most natural and cultural side with a visit to the Vasa Museum.
+We’ll sail across Lake Mälaren to Drottningholm Palace and admire Stockholm’s art-filled subway.
 On Saturday, a cruise on the Baltic Sea will take us past sculptures and breathtaking views.
-This is a city that is perfect for exploring on foot, thanks to its pedestrian boulevards and green paths.
+This is a perfect city to explore on foot, thanks to its pedestrian boulevards and paths surrounded by greenery.
 Ready to go?

 Second day